smerschjohann/Immich-Android-TV/README.md

-# Immich Android TV
+# Immix

 ## Fork Notice
-_THIS IS A FORK_ specifically tailored for use on a Nixplay frame.
+_THIS IS A FORK_ of `Immich Android TV` specifically tailored for use on a Nixplay frame.

 It has the following changes:
 - Added Android Settings to settings page